hutchrhees/Coin-Data-Fetcher/README.md

 # Crypto Data Fetcher

-This project is a simple web application that fetches cryptocurrency data from multiple exchanges (currently only Kraken and Coinbase are the supported exchanges).
+This project is a simple web application that fetches cryptocurrency data from multiple exchanges (currently only Kraken, Coinbase, and Binace.US).
 It supports fetching OHLC, Order Book, and Tick data.
 The fetched data can be downloaded as CSV files and viewed in a tabular format on the front end.

 ## Features